Skip to content

 Development Only Code

 One of the most useful tools in your toolkit for debugging is the ability to add debugging statements in your code.
-However, you generally you don’t want these to end up in production, which is where the ability to check whether you’re running in development mode or not comes in handy.
+However, you generally don’t want these to end up in production, which is where the ability to check whether you’re running in development mode or not comes in handy.

 In Rust